View the School of Education Faculty.

 Kappa Delta Pi Alpha Xi Chapter

-Kappa Delta Pi, an international honor society in education, was first organized in 1911, and the Alpha Xi Chapter at the College of William & Mary was chartered in 1927.
+Kappa Delta Pi, an international honor society in education, was first organized in 1911, and the Alpha Xi Chapter at the College of William and Mary was chartered in 1927.
 The purpose of Kappa Delta Pi is to encourage high professional, intellectual and personal standards and to recognize graduates of the College for their outstanding contributions to education.
 To this end, the organization invites to membership persons who exhibit commendable personal qualities, worthy educational ideals and sound scholarship.
 The organization endeavors to maintain a high degree of professional fellowship among its members and to quicken professional growth by honoring achievement in educational work.
 Both men and women are eligible for membership.
 Invitation to the honor society is based on completion of at least 12 semester credit hours in education and a minimum cumulative grade point average of 3.25.

 The Alpha Xi Chapter of Kappa Delta Pi annually sponsors grants and initiates service projects to benefit members of the School of Education.
 Inquiries about this scholarship and the organization should be forwarded to the Chapter’s counselor, Dr. Kelly Whalon (221-2063; email@example.com) or to the Associate Counselor, Carlane Pittman (221-2296; firstname.lastname@example.org.)